frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 **Type Name:** x-timeline

-A Timeline object describes a specific cybercrime scenario that is represented by a sequence of actions performed by a threat-actor.
+A Timeline object describes a specific cybercrime case that is represented by a sequence of actions performed by a threat-actor.

 ## Timeline Specific Properties